Adenium Obesum: a piece of Africa in your home

 Adenium Obesum: the Desert Rose

-But the real showstopper happens in spring and summer, when the Adenium flowers.
-Its corollas can be light pink, intense red, white, or bicolored, and they stand out on the slender branches like small tropical stars.
+But the real showstopper happens in spring and summer, when the Adenium blooms.
+Its corollas can be light pink, intense red, white, or bicolored, standing out on the thin branches like small tropical stars.
 A sculptural plant that combines form and color, perfect for those who love an exotic touch in their home or on their terrace.

 Light and temperature: the secret to its beauty